Catherine's interest in this Christo project comes from a love of outdoor spaces and her studies of art. She was also

 Bulgarian-born Christo Vladimirov Javacheff and his Moroccan-born wife Jeanne-Claude were both born on the same day, June 13, 1935.
 They met in Paris in 1958 and began a life-long collaboration as environmental artists.
 Their public installations have always been on a grand scale and, although short in duration, involve years of planning.
 The conception of The Umbrella Project began in 1984.

 The preliminary stages of the project involved defining the creative concepts, choosing sites through visits, studying topographical maps, and making sketches so others could visualize it.
-Once this was done, arrangements had to be made to cover the expenses, secure permits, hire lawyers to handle controversy, and find the suppliers, manufacturers, engineers, and laborers.
+Once this was done, arrangements had to be made to cover the expenses, secure permits, hire lawyers, and find the suppliers, manufacturers, engineers, and laborers.

 Christo liked to refer to this project as a "symphony in two parts."
 He had to hire two Project Managers to oversee the logistics.
 One in Southern California and one in Japan.
 The California part of the project, although larger in area, involved 25 landowners.
 Japan's proposed site involved 459 landowners and was far more complicated.